marcio777/cadmus/src/en/Chapter-I/Part VI: Loops.md

 Modify the last exercise so that you print the sum of all the multiples of 9.
 Hint: You will need to use `+=`.

 #### Ex 3 (Maths)
-Write a program, that given a number `n`, calculates whether it is a prime number.
+Write a program, that given a number `n`, calculates whether it is a prime number. `n` should be declared at the beginning.

-#### Ex 4 (Maths)
-Write a program, that given a number `n`, prints an array of all its factors.

-#### Ex 5 (Music)
-Write a program, that prints the lyrics of [(Some) green bottles](https://www.dropbox.com/s/vufuktyobzhoy1e/Green%20bottles.txt), with a loop.
-Extension: Add a variable to change the number of bottles.

-#### Ex 6 (Morphology)
+#### Ex 4 (Morphology)
-Write a program that, given a word, returns the syllable count.
-To do this count the number of vowels including `y`, excluding two or more vowels that are in a row (dipthongs).
+Write a program that returns the syllable count of a given word.
+The word should be defined at the beginning.
+To do this count the number of vowels including `y` (unless it is at the start of a word), excluding two or more vowels that are in a row (dipthongs).

 ## While loops